srpoyer/k8s-nginx-cluster-sync/README.md

 Note: This assumes you are deploying in a cloud environment.
 ## Dockerfile

-I used an Ubuntu 20-based Docker file for my testing.
+I used an Ubuntu 20-based Docker image for my testing.
 You can find instructions for creating an NGINX+ Docker image here: <https://github.com/armsultan/nginx-plus-dockerfiles>.
 I used the Dockerfile from this repo "as is" but made changes to the default nginx.conf file to enable the stream module.
 Stream is used to perform the zone synchronization.
 The nginx.conf file I used is located in the Docker directory.

 To create the NGINX+ Docker image you will need either a purchased or trial license from F5/NGINX.
 Please only store the image in a **private** registry or you will be in violation of accepted T's & C's.